jupyter/nbgrader/nbgrader/docs/source/user_guide/installation.rst

 The installation will activated 4 server extensions (formgrader, assignment_list, course_list and validate_assignment)
-and 5 labextensions (formgrader, assignment_list, course_list, validate_assignment and create_assignment).
+and 5 labextensions (formgrader, assignment-list, course-list, validate-assignment and create-assignment).

 The server extensions can be disabled individually by running::